starknet-io/starknet.js/www/docs/guides/what_s_starknet.js.md

   - private customized version of Starknet.
   - local Starknet node (connected to mainnet or testnet).

 > Understand what is Starknet and how it works is necessary.
 Then, you can learn how to interact with it using Starknet.js.
-So, at this stage, you should be aware of the content of the [Starknet official doc](https://docs.starknet.io/documentation/)
+So, at this stage, you should be aware of the content of the [Starknet official doc](https://docs.starknet.io/documentation/) and [the Starknet Book](https://book.starknet.io/).

 - Only the `Provider` object is talking directly to the network - your DAPP will talk mainly to `Account` and `Contract` objects.
 You will define with the `Provider` with which network you want to work.
 You can ask the Provider some low level data of the network (block, timestamp, ...).
 - `Signer` and `Utils` objects contain many useful functions for the interaction with Starknet.js.